-Words can hurt.
-They can hinder your child’s self-esteem and view of food and eating.
+Negative words can hurt.
+They can negatively impact your child’s self-esteem and his view of food and eating.

 I have a friend who uses the word “hinder” often.
 He is from Ireland.
 When he uses this word, my ears perk up.